 Once in Trinidad, everything is done on foot.
 Distances are very short, and for a tourist there’s absolutely no need for taking any transport anywhere (well, basically only taxis and shared cars anyway).

 Our base was Varadero, so I cannot recommend any place to stay in this city.
 But being one of the most charming cities in Cuba it means is one of the most visited by tourists too.
 The hotel industry really lacks on properties here so do not expect any hotel chain other than state run Cuban hotels.
 However in the other hand, there is something way much better you could do (and should do if you’re staying overnight); this is a private house.
 There are lots, beautiful, most of them in historic colonial buildings, with very nice and friendly hosts.
 In airb&b you can have a first look, then have a more generic online search for other websites.

 If hotels is what you are seeking for, then a good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms, Ebookers or Gala Hotels.
 Please note most of these will not offer any results in Cuba, this is to do with the USA embargo.
-Try the respective European sites instead if needed be, although for sure the best site for Cuba will be Gala Hotels.
+Try the respective European sites instead if needed be, although the best site for Cuba would be Gala Hotels.